-To give you an idea of the kinds of editing projects I’ve done, here are links to a few recently published examples.
-For some, I quote excerpts from the acknowledgment sections where the quality of the work I did is mentioned.
+To give you an idea of the kinds of editing projects I’ve done, here are links to a few recently published examples, with excerpts from the acknowledgments where authors comment on the quality of my editing.

 An Appeal to the Ladies of Hyderabad: Scandal in the Raj, by Benjamin B. Cohen (Cambridge, MA, Harvard University Press, 2019).

 The Fire of the Jaguar, by Terence S. Turner (Chicago, HAU Press, 2017).
-If you click on the link to the book’s introduction, you’ll see what the main editor had to say about my work:
+In her introduction, Jane Fajans, who assembled the text from Turner’s files after his death, had to say about my work:

 “I want to thank Catherine Howard, who was a student of Terry’s and a long-time reader of his work.
 In addition, Catherine (Carine to her family and friends) is an Amazonianist who has visited the Kayapó on several occasions.
 She has done a thoughtful and thorough job of editing these papers and articles and they are much stronger for her keen eye.
 Thank you!”
 (Fajans 2017: vi)